 Ruth will die.
 I will die.
 Uncle will die.

 It is a beautiful autumn day, a gift for the dying in New Jersey.

 Her husband is half a man and barely a doctor.
 The latter rubber-stamped him for her as a husband and the former makes me burn with impassioned righteousness.
 I am too Americanized.
 I want to free her.
-I want to tear her from this patriarchy and take her to the tops of the rooftops of the world.
+I want to tear her from this patriarchy and take her to the tops of the rooftops of the world, in the City.
 In an instant I imagine us dining at my favorite restaurant in the Mission District, three thousand miles away in the city by the Bay, and driving at night across the bridge to stare back at San Francisco from the Headlands.

 But what foolishness is this?
 It is only the half-cocked romantic thought of a man who has abandoned his own culture for dreams.
 She wouldn’t enjoy it anyway.
 She would only look across the table at me with her profoundly sad eyes and sigh as she nudged at her food with her fork.
 Besides, I don’t have a dime to my name.
 I’m homeless.
 Unemployed.
 Worth less.